giogodo/MaidenLands/README.md

 ## Background and Story
 Maiden Lands is filled with magic and monsters, both as humans and beasts.

-The year is 1106, one after the other, Saxon kingdoms have fallen to Nordic invasions.
+In the year 1106, one after the other, Saxon kingdoms fell to Nordic invasions.
-Saxon cities have been ravaged and plundered by pagans, populations killed and enslaved.
-Those who took refuge in deep forests have found themselves and their families amongst monsters, magic and outlaws, with no food and security.
-A
+Saxon cities ravaged and plundered by pagans, populations killed and enslaved.
+Those who took refuge in deep forests found themselves and their families amongst monsters, magic and outlaws, with no food and security.

+A few young men and women took up arms and guard the holy relaics which their ansestors took before fleeing the cities.

-However a becon of hope remians, a coastal city to the very end of MaidenLands, she is injured but sill resists to both the pagans and monsters.
+However a becon of hope still remians, "Alia" a coastal city to the very end of MaidenLands, she is injured but sill resists to both the pagans and monsters.
-It serves as a symbol of hope and light to all the resistance movements spread across MaidenLands
+It is a symbol of hope and light to all the resistance movements spread across MaidenLands.

+Alia also serves as the last political and mililtry hub for all Saxons, and organizes all resistance movements to hold on the remaining trade routes, settlements and natural resources.

 ## Goals
 The goal of this project is to create an immersive medieval fantasy world with a rich story, background, history and amazing art work, landscapes and vistas